 A crit-racing weapon even Peter Sagan thinks is cool

-The Allez is a rim brake only model, whereas the Allez Sprint can be had in both disc and rim-brake spec, the Allez also utilises carbon forks across the range making it the best value-for-money proposition in Specialized’s range.
+The Allez Sprint can be had in both disc and rim-brake spec.
+As a full-bike build, it usually comes with a low-spec list of components, however Specialized knows the Sprint is a platform to build a race bike, so sells the frameset in a heap of stylish designs.
+It also uses carbon forks across the range, making it the best value-for-money proposition in Specialized’s range.

 - Specialized Allez Sprint Comp Disc